jared7129/tick_tack_toe_app/README.md

 # tick_tack_toe_app
 A tic tac toe game build using django and react

 This app has been built using the django framework for the management system, and react for the frontend of the tic tac toe game.
-Games history will be stored in the management system and stored in an sql database.
+Games history will be stored in the management. system and stored in an sql database.

 ### Django App